ermaitland/ga-project-4-frontend/README.md

         return Response({'token': token, 'message': f"Welcome back {user_to_login.username}!"})
 ```

 These allowed me to make a non-admin user as well, and so be able to test the routes in postman.
-I chose to make an app for the legal category so that I could map into a dropdown menu on the frontend when a user was creating a new product.
+I chose to make an app for the legal category so that I could map into a dropdown menu on the front-end when a user was creating a new product.
 Once I had made the majority of the apps I moved onto the biggest app I had, which was the products app.
 One of the keys I had on the products was linked to the User model:

 ```py
 owner = models.ForeignKey('jwt_auth.User', related_name="products", on_delete=models.CASCADE)